Melita issue: Technical details

-The stamps of the Melita issue were printed by De La Rue using typography, with the exception of the £1 top value which was recess-printed.
+The stamps of the Melita issue were printed by De La Rue using Letterpress printing, with the exception of the £1 top value which was recess-printed.
 The typographed stamps were printed on chalk-surfaced paper.
 Each stamp was printed in two operations, with a key plate and a duty plate.
 In most cases each plate was printed in a different colour, but for some of the low values both plates were printed in the same colour.

 The watermark used on the stamps is known as Multiple Script CA, since it consists of the letters "CA" (referring to the Crown Agents) in a script typeface, beneath a representation of the Tudor crown, arranged multiple times next to each other.
 The watermark was sideways for the pence values and upright for the shilling values.
 The £1 was initially printed with a sideways watermark but in 1925 it was also issued with an upright watermark.

 The pence values were printed in sheets of 160 stamps (consisting of two panes, each containing 8 rows of 10 stamps, separated by a gutter), the shilling values were printed in sheets of 80 (one pane of 8 rows of 10 stamps) and the £1 value was printed in sheets of 40 (one pane of 4 rows of 10 stamps).
 The stamps were perforated with gauge 14.2 by 14 comb perforations.